mkowalik-git/oci-resource-manager/README.md

 # ☁️ OCI Resource Manager GUI

-A lightweight, locally hosted GUI for managing Oracle Cloud Infrastructure (OCI) resources — no cloud console hopping required.
-Built with **Python** and **Streamlit**, this tool brings simplicity and visibility to your cloud environment right from your terminal.
+Your friendly neighborhood OCI management tool!
+Built with Python and Streamlit, this app makes managing your Oracle Cloud Infrastructure resources as easy as pie 🥧 (and much more fun than clicking through the console all day).

-## 🚀 Features
+## ✨ Features

-Easily perform common cloud operations through a user-friendly interface:
+- 🌐 **Network Management**: Create and manage VCNs, Subnets, Security Lists, and more!
+It's like playing with digital LEGO blocks, but for cloud networking.

-- 🔧 **Network Management** — Create and manage VCNs, subnets, route tables, security lists, and more.
+- 🖥️ **Compute Instance Launch**: Spin up new instances faster than you can say "cloud computing"!
-- 🖥️ **Compute Management** — Launch, start, stop, and terminate compute instances with ease.
+- 🔄 **Instance Management**: Start, stop, and terminate instances with a click.
+No more hunting through menus!
-- 📈 **Instance Monitoring** — View and track instance statuses in real time.
+- 🍀 **Autonomous Database**: Create and manage your smart databases with style.

 ## 🛠️ Prerequisites